 What Essential Oils will help people boost the immune system?

-Both Eucalyptus and Ginger have shown to increase a number of immune function responses over multiple studies.
+Both Eucalyptus and Ginger have shown to help increase a number of immune function responses over multiple studies.

-Other Essential Oils Showing Antiviral Enhancing Capabilities with Immune Boosting Properties
+Other Essential Oils Showing Antiviral Enhancing Capabilities with Immune Boosting Properties.

 Clove Oil: After the H1N1 influenza pandemic in 2009, studies were conducted to see if clove oil could be potent against viral infections.
-As part of an oil blend, clove oil was shown to reduce the number of infected cells by as much as ninety percent.
+As part of an oil blend, clove oil was shown to help reduce the number of infected cells by as much as ninety percent.
 Clove oil has the highest anti-inflammatory capabilities of all the spices and herbs.